mkiser/WTFJHT/README.md

-# What The Fuck Just Happened Today
+# What The Fuck Just Happened Today?

 <p class="lead"><a href="{{ site.baseurl }}/">WTF Just Happened Today</a> is today's essential newsletter logging the daily shock and awe in national politics.
 Read in moderation.</p>